open-contracting/standard-development-handbook/docs/meta/schema_style_guide.md

 ================= ===================================================== ===========
 ```

-* Descriptions should not link to definitions provided on external websites.
+Descriptions should:

+* Balance the needs of expert users, for whom the description serves to assure that use of the field or code is appropriate, and non-expert users, for whom the description of the code serves to help them understand how the field or code is used and whether it is likely to contain the information they are looking for.
-* Descriptions should be concise and avoid using exhaustive lists.
+* Be concise and avoid using exhaustive lists.

+Descriptions should **not**:

+* Link to definitions provided on external websites.
-* Descriptions should not explicitly state whether a field is required or optional.
+* Explicitly state whether a field is required or optional.
-* Descriptions should not simply restate the title or name of a field or code.
+* Simply restate the title or name of a field or code.

-### Examples

-Descriptions for similar fields or codes should be consistent with each other where possible, without discarding information relevant to a specific field.

 The following examples can be used to inform descriptions for common types of fields in the schema.
 Additional information, specific to a particular field, should be provided in a separate sentence after the primary description of the field.

-#### Codelists
+### Codelists

 For single values: